 Where is FORTIFIED Commercial available?

-At this time, IBHS is only providing FORTIFIED Commercial designations in coastal Alabama.
-There are plans to expand designations to other states in the future.
-If you are outside of Alabama, IBHS recommends following the FORTIFIED Commercial standards and using the forms provided on our website to document the design and construction of the building, so a future designation may be possible if the requirements are met.
+At this time, IBHS is only providing FORTIFIED Commercial designations in Alabama.
+If you are outside of Alabama, IBHS recommends following the FORTIFIED Commercial standards and using the forms provided on our website to document the design and construction of the building.
+If you are outside of AL and have more questions please contact IBHS.

 How much will it cost me to get a FORTIFIED Commercial designation for my building?